2007–08 FC Basel season: Europe

-Their next game was away to Dinamo Zagreb, in the Maksimir Stadium, in which Basel earned a valuable away point thanks to on form goalkeeper Franco Costanzo, who kept the game at 0–0 for 90 minutes.
+Their next game was away to Dinamo Zagreb, in the Maksimir Stadium, in which Basel earned a valuable away point because of on form goalkeeper Franco Costanzo, who kept the game at 0–0 for 90 minutes.
 On the 8 November, in front of 28,000 spectators, FC Basel goalkeeper Costanzo was in inspired form as the Swiss side earned a valuable point.
 The Argentinian keeper twice tipped good drives over the bar to keep the visitors in the match, but the hosts only had themselves to blame for not capitalising on a dominant performance.
 Gordon Schildenfeld and Mario Mandžukić were both guilty of bad misses and Dinamo's evening was summed up in the final minute when Ognjen Vukojević saw his effort cannon back off the post.
-Yet it was Basel that begun the brightest as they sought to build on their 1-0 victory against Stade Rennes a fortnight before.
+Yet it was Basel that begun the brightest as they sought to build on their 1–0 victory against Stade Rennes a fortnight before.
 Scott Chipperfield was the instigator of much of their attacking play, and Daniel Majstorovic twice headed over crosses from the Australian when he should have done better.
 It proved a false dawn, however, and Dinamo soon found their rhythm as Mandžukić and Hrvoje Čale both tried their luck from distance.
 Ivan Ergić warmed Dinamo keeper George Koch's hands at the other end, though Basel found relief harder and harder to come by as the game went on.
 Midway through the first half Schildenfeld contrived to head Luka Modrić's corner wide, while Mandžukić, Vukojević and Franck Manga Guela all fired long-distance efforts off target.
 Costanzo was called upon soon after half-time to tip over Vukojević's curling effort and was on hand to collect Schildenfeld's header soon after.
 It was all Dinamo as Costanzo made further stops to deny substitute Carlos and then Mandžukić yet again.
 It was an evening to forget for the 21-year-old Mandžukić who headed a glorious chance wide and when Vukojević saw his effort hit the post, Dinamo knew their luck was out as Basel held on.